GitGuruSL/request/BUSINESS_CATEGORIZATION_SYSTEM.md

 ## Notification Targeting Logic

-### For Product/Service Requests
+### For Item/Service/Rent Requests
-1. Find verified businesses with `business_type` = 'product_selling' or 'both'
+1. Find all verified businesses (any type)
-2. Check if business categories include the request's category or subcategory
+2. Prioritize businesses with matching categories for product sellers
+3. All businesses can respond regardless of category match
-3. Filter by country
+4. Filter by country

 ### For Delivery Requests
 1. Find verified businesses with `business_type` = 'delivery_service' or 'both'
-2. No category matching required - all delivery businesses get notified
-3. Filter by country
+2. Filter by country
+3. Only these businesses can respond

+### For Ride Requests
+1. No business notifications sent
+2. Only individual registered drivers can respond
+3. Handled through driver system, not business system

 ## Integration Points